Step Back in Time with a Night Walking Tour of Old San Juan

 You walk about 2 miles up and down the streets and it takes about 2 hours.
 It takes place in both good and bad weather (lucky for us that we had a clear night with a full moon).
 Wear comfortable walking shoes (no high heels, please!).
 And bring a bottle of water with you.
 There is a restroom available at the beginning of the tour, and about half way through.
 The tour starts that the Sheraton Hotel, and finishes at the Cathedral.
 If you want to go to dinner or a club after the tour, Debbie will recommend places for you.
 Otherwise, she’ll walk with you back to the Sheraton.
 But you’re always free find your own way back.

-The cost is $35 per person, children under 5 are free.
+The cost is $45 per person plus IVU (sales tax), children are a little less.
 Reservations are required.
 Call or email for reservations.

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.